yugabyte/yugabyte-db/docs/content/latest/admin/ysqlsh.md

     weight: 2459
 isTocNested: true
 showAsideToc: true

 ---

 ## Overview

-`ysqlsh` is a command line shell for interacting with YugaByte DB through [YSQL](../../api/ysql/).
+`ysqlsh` is a command line interface (CLI), or shell, for interacting with YugaByte DB through [YSQL](../../api/ysql/).
 It is derived from [`psql`](https://www.postgresql.org/docs/11/app-psql.html), the PostgreSQL shell.

 ## Download

-ysqlsh is installed as part of YugaByte DB and is located in the bin directory of YugaByte home.
+`ysqlsh` is installed as part of YugaByte DB and is located in the bin directory of YugaByte home.

 ## Example